 This technical certificate program is a three-semester (twelve month) program and is composed of didactic and clinical instruction.
 The online format is designed to better accommodate students with more difficult schedules.
 The program format includes 6 lecture courses offered online and clinical training during the summer and fall terms.
 All didactic instruction is delivered online from the Volunteer State main campus in Gallatin, TN.
 The clinical training will be performed at various hospitals and clinics in Middle and West Tennessee and surrounding areas.
 The program is designed to prepare the student for employment in a Sleep Disorder Center, as well as lessen the training period required to sit for the national BRPT credentialing examination.
 After completing and successfully passing the BRPT examination, the sleep lab technologist will receive the R.PSG.T credentialing (Registered Polysomnographic Technologist).

 For those wishing to pursue an associate degree, this technical certificate may be applied towards the A.A.S.
-Health Services.
+Allied Health Option.

 Students desiring entrance into the Sleep Diagnostic Technology program must have the following on file:

 - Meet admission requirements for the College based on the admission or readmission status the applicant is seeking

 - VSCC Medical History and Physical Examination Report

 - Statement of Health and Hospitalization Insurance Coverage

 Effective September 1, 2005, students seeking enrollment in designated Allied Health programs requiring participation in clinical training in area hospitals and related clinics/agencies must provide evidence of a passing score on a background check prior to official acceptance/enrollment into the respective program.
 Either the failure to provide the required background check results by the due date established or the receipt of anything other than a passing score on the background check will make a student ineligible for enrollment in the respective program.
 Background checks are performed at the student's expense.
 Find more detailed information about Student Background Checks.